 Originally a creation of Christy Hargrove, a wildlife rehabilitator at the Western North Carolina Nature Center, National Squirrel Appreciation Day is a day to learn about and celebrate the world’s cutest rodents.
 Here’s the thing about squirrels: some people hate them.
 Some people say they’re “rodents”, and that they’re invasive species.
 But squirrels are cute smart, and incredibly athletic.
 Can you leap across a space ten times the length of your body?
 Didn’t think so.
 Let’s celebrate National Squirrel Appreciation Day!

-National Squirrel Appreciation Day - Key Moments
+National Squirrel Appreciation Day - History

 A Day Is Squirrelled